faister/MicrosoftBand2IoTHub/README.md

 This is a Microsoft Band cross-platform app that connects to the Azure IoT Hub.
 It is a pass-through app that bridges traffic between a connected Microsoft Band (1 or 2) device and Iot Hub.
 It allows bi-directional communication with the IoT Hub.
 Leverages the Xamarin.Microsoft.Band and Microsoft.Band SDK Nuget packages.
+NOTE: Currently only Windows Phone 8.1 app is implemented.
+Apps for other  platforms such as Windows 8, 10, Android and iOS are coming soon.

 ## How to Build and Run